CREATE TABLE

 Constraint Description Default value

-DEFAULT <expression> Determines the default value that is used instead of NULL value is inserted.
+DEFAULT <expression> Determines the default value used when no value is provided, instead of inserting a NULL value.

-This example illustrates different use cases for column definitions and INSERT statements.
+The following example illustrates different use cases for column definitions and INSERT statements:

-• Explicit NULL insert–a direct insertion of a NULL value into a particular column.
+• An Explicit NULL insert – a direct insertion of a NULL value into a particular column.

-• Implicit NULL insert–an INSERT statement with missing values for a particular column.
+• An Implicit NULL insert – an INSERT statement with missing values for a particular column.

 CREATE FACT TABLE t1